wickit7/arcgisdbmodel/tutorial/tutorial_4/INSTRUCTIONS_TUTORIAL_4.md

 ```

 ## Attribute rule depending on multiple feature classes
 The attribute rule that depends on the feature classes "LOCATION" and "ASSET" must be included in the "UpdateFeatures" section of the JSON file, so it is created when the feature classes already exist.
-The Attribute rule **"UPDATE_LocationID_CHILD"** updates the "LocationID" of all child fetures "ASSET" when the value of the "LocationID" is edited in the parent feature "LOCATION".
+The Attribute rule **"UPDATE_LocationID_CHILD"** updates the "LocationID" of all child features "ASSET" when the value of the "LocationID" is edited in the parent feature "LOCATION".

 ```json
     "UpdateFeatures":[